 Need for Medical Assistance

-Vaccine: YF vaccination is given for 2 distinctly different purposes: to prevent the spread of the disease in a country and to protect the individual traveler from infection.
-Vaccination is 100% protective in healthy travelers, and, in principle, every traveler going to an area in which a risk of YF transmission exists should be vaccinated.
+Vaccination is 100% protective in healthy travelers, and, in principle, every traveler going to an area where a risk of YF transmission exists should be vaccinated, including:

-Some countries require YF vaccination for all travelers.
-Some YF-free countries may require vaccination only for travelers coming from another country with risk of YF transmission to prevent the importation of YFV into that country.
-Travelers who do not know all their flight details at the time of their clinic visit should re-contact the clinic when flight details become available, in the event that transit stops trigger a YF vaccination requirement for their itineraries.
+Some countries require proof of YF vaccination for all travelers to enter the country.
+Some YF-free countries may require proof of vaccination only for travelers coming from another country with risk of YF transmission to prevent the importation of YF into that country.
+Travelers who do not know all their flight details at the time of their clinic visit should recontact the clinic when flight details become available, in the event that transit stops trigger a YF vaccination requirement for their itineraries.
 Most receiving countries with YF entry requirements do not consider a transit stop of less than 12 hours in a YF-risk country as an exposure that would trigger an entry requirement for that country.

 - For entry requirements, the vaccine must be given at least 10 days before entry into the country and documented in the International Certificate of Vaccination or Prophylaxis (ICVP).

-A medical waiver letter may be given to persons who cannot receive the YF vaccine due to medical reasons if the only reason for vaccination is to meet an entry requirement and if travel to a risk area of the country is not planned.
-A medical waiver letter is valid only for the current trip.
-Acceptance of a waiver letter is at the discretion of the destination country, which may quarantine the traveler for up to 6 days or request that the traveler be placed under surveillance.
+A medical exemption/waiver letter may be given to persons who cannot receive the YF vaccine due to medical reasons if the only reason for vaccination is to meet an entry requirement and if travel to a risk area of the country is not planned.
+The medical exemption/waiver letter is valid only for the current trip.
+Acceptance of an exemption/waiver letter is at the discretion of the destination country, which may quarantine the traveler for up to 6 days or request that the traveler be placed under surveillance.